 Create your Windows login.

-You have to create a user ID as windows login.
+You have to create a user ID as a windows login.
 Other credentials can also work.
 Once you enter the personal login credentials, you have to enter the product key, for windows to be accessed completely.
 Windows 8 users have to select the color schemes and they would be asked if they are logging in with Microsoft account or user ID.

 Install your drivers and programs.